VTTI/Action-Recognition/README.md

 Value of `CONFIG_FILE` for this case is `configs/recognition/tsn/tsn_r50_1x1x3_100e_kinetics400_rgb.py`

-Download the checkpoint from https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tsn_r50_1x1x3_100e_kinetics400_rgb_20200614-e508be42.pth, and move it `./checkpoints`
+This is the model pre-trained on Kinetics-400- https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tsn_r50_1x1x3_100e_kinetics400_rgb_20200614-e508be42.pth.
+Use this checkpoint only if training from scratch.

+To generate prediction for your videos based on our model trained on PoseML, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tsn_PoseML_epoch20.pth and move it `./checkpoints`
+Also, change the value of `label` in `poseml_long_video.yaml` to `"label_poseml.txt"`

+To generate prediction for your videos based on our model trained on SHRP2, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_SHRP2_epoch10.pth and move it `./checkpoints`
+Also, change the value of `label` in `poseml_long_video.yaml` to `"label_shrp2.txt"`

 <!--
 ![](sample/output/VID00026_0005_tsn_AdobeCreativeCloudExpress.gif)